 Salary and Career Outlook Info

 Employment prospects and earning potential in marketing can vary greatly from one field to another.
-Based on data from the U.S. Bureau of Labor Statistics (BLS), market research analysts may see a faster-than-average 19% increase in demand over the 2014-2024 decade, and demand for public relations specialists may increase by 6% during that time period.
-By contrast, opportunities for art directors are only expected to increase by 2% between 2014 and 2024, as predicted by the BLS, which is slower than average.
+Based on data from the U.S. Bureau of Labor Statistics (BLS), market research analysts may see a much faster-than-average 20% increase in demand over the 2018-2028 decade, and demand for public relations specialists may increase by 6% during that time period.
+By contrast, opportunities for art directors are only expected to increase by 1% between 2018 and 2028, as predicted by the BLS, which is little to no change.

 Individuals who graduate from a marketing program at the associate's degree level have the option of transferring into or pursuing a bachelor's degree in marketing or a related field, such as a Bachelor of Science in Business program.
 Bachelor of Science degree programs in business offer students studies and skill building in analysis, communication, critical thinking and global perspective.
 Bachelor's degrees in this field can lead to careers in consulting, marketing, communications, human resources or banking.